Roberto Lewis-Fernández, MD

-Please click here to read Mr. Lam’s CV.
+Please click here to read Peter Lam’s CV.

-Peter Lam joins our team with a professional focus on mental health service usage, stigma, and suicide.
-He earned a BA from Binghamton University in 2007 and an MPH from Columbia University in 2013.
+Peter Lam earned a BA from Binghamton University in 2007 and an MPH from Columbia University in 2013.

 Are you interested in learning more about the research we perform here at the CECC?
 Please see the CECC Research Initiatives page to learn more.